 Whether your preference is in finding some neighborhood pubs or an array of dazzling disco balls, you’ll find it.
 Hamburg is a progressive city.
 Their extreme nightlife caters to straights, gays, couples, singles, and the as yet categorized.
 Party, and let party is Hamburg’s unofficial motto.

 If Hamburg sounds like your cup of schnapps, here are some of the ins and outs to help you find what you’re looking for.
-The St. Paulie District is where it’s at.
+The St. Pauli District is where it’s at.
 Look nowhere else.
-Everything a party seeking visitor could desire is located in the St. Paulie District.
+Everything a party seeking visitor could desire is located in the St. Pauli District.
 Here are what the different areas of the district have going on.